Medical detective work is next phase in Ebola fight

-The effort will run in parallel with measures to minimize the spread of infection, such as treating all Ebola patients in specialized centers and burying all victims safely.
+The effort will run in parallel with measures to minimise the spread of infection, such as treating all Ebola patients in specialised centres and burying all victims safely.

 But Phase Two of the plan is to contain the virus by understanding its lines of transmission, said World Health Organization Director-General Margaret Chan.